-Cut through the muddle of applying for further education!
-Here are five great tips and tricks for prospective students at art colleges.
+Cut through the muddle with these great tips and tricks for prospective students at art colleges.

 So you've been interested in art for quite some time.
 You may have taken extensive art classes during high school, and you know that a fine arts degree is in your future.